mosswoodcreative/cambium/README.md

     ?
 Install all the magic and get this party started?
 Yes
     info: -- OK!
 4% complete! --
     ```

-    Let the installer to handle the rest of the setup.
+    Let the installer handle the rest of the setup.

     If you ever encouter an error like the following: